srj555/Ai/README.md

 | Claude Code CLI | Latest | `npm install -g @anthropic-ai/claude-code` |
 | Ollama | 0.23+ | via Homebrew (below) |

-> **Why Python 3.13 specifically?** LiteLLM's dependency `orjson` does not yet support Python 3.14 (the current Homebrew default).
+> **Why Python 3.13 specifically?** LiteLLM's dependency `orjson` does not yet support Python 3.14 (the current Homebrew default as of May 2026).
 Use 3.13 explicitly.

 ---